miladsikaroudi/ALFA/README.md

-# Exploiting Domain-Specific Features to Enhance Domain Generalization
+# Exploiting All Levels of Abstration of Features for Improving the Generalization to Unseen Hospitals

 ## Table of Content